-We have funded the programme of mindfulness courses and classes in Parliament for MPs, Peers and their staff since their inception in 2012.
+We funded the programme of mindfulness courses and classes in Parliament for MPs, Peers and their staff since their inception in 2012 through to 2020.
 More than 160 Parliamentarians and 500 staff have attended these classes, and the programme has inspired similar initiatives in at least 15 other countries, as well as giving rise to the work of the Mindfulness All Party Parliamentary Group that published the Mindful Nation UK report in Westminster in October 2015.

 We played an instrumental role in supporting the Mindfulness Initiative from inception through to it emergence as an independent organisation in 2018.